k0retux/fuddly/docs/source/targets.rst

      feedback from all the interfaces; ``sending_delay`` for sending data to the target (client mode) or waiting for client connections before sending data to them (server mode).
-Note this method is specific to this target and remains consistent with :meth:`framework.target_helpers.Target.set_feedback_timeout`.
+Note this method is specific to this target and remains consistent with :meth:`fuddly.framework.target_helpers.Target.set_feedback_timeout`.